acornett21/ack-multi-tenancy/README.md

 ## Pre-reqs
 1. An OpenShift Cluster with Cluster Admin Access.
 2. Two AWS Accounts.
-   1. Two unique IAM ID's.
+   1. Two unique IAM IDs.
       1. One for the controller to run under.
       2. One account that will be billed for the buckets created.
 3. AWS CLI (`$ aws`) installed.